souvanik05/node-aws-ses-and-sns-/README.md

    Navigate to the project directory:
    ```

-bash
    cd project folder

    Install dependencies:
    npm install

+## Configuration

 2. Configuration
    Before using the application, you need to configure your AWS credentials and set up your environment variables.
 Follow these steps:
    AWS Credentials: Make sure you have AWS credentials configured either through environment variables, AWS CLI configuration, or IAM policy.
 You need to setup ses and sns also

    Environment Variables: Create a .env file in the root directory of the project and provide the following variables:

    AWS_ACCESS_KEY_ID=
    AWS_SECRET_ACCESS_KEY=
    AWS_REGION=
    Replace your-aws-region, your-access-key-id, your-secret-access-key with your actual AWS region, access key ID, secret access key respectively.

+## Contributing

 3. Contributing
    Contributions are welcome!
 If you'd like to add new features, improve existing ones, or fix issues, please follow these steps:

    Fork the repository.
    Create a new branch: git checkout -b feature/new-feature.
    Make your changes and commit them: git commit -am 'Add new feature'.
    Push to the branch: git push origin feature/new-feature.
    Submit a pull request.